eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 Nevertheless, do not hesitate to send me a message via email if you genuinely want to give your comments or simply an invite to a fruitful conversation.

 That’s a wrap.
-I may regularly update this post to accommodate and address concerns to this site.
+I may regularly update this post to accommodate and address concerns to this blog.
 This post is also available at the `/about` page of this blog for future reference.

 # Worth Reading